p3l6/blog/hobbies-more.md

 title: Hobbies
 ---

-This is a continuation of my [hobbies page](/hobbies), including ones that I'm not actively pursuing, but have in the past.
+This is a continuation of my [hobbies page](/hobbies), including ones that aren't as interesting, or, that I'm not actively pursuing anymore.

 # Go